Mortal Kombat Gold

-Mortal Kombat Gold is a 1999 fighting game in the Mortal Kombat series that was published by Midway Games.
-It was developed by Eurocom and released exclusively on the Dreamcast as a launch title.
-It is an updated version of 1997's Mortal Kombat 4 and was the first game to appear on a sixth-generation platform as well as the only Mortal Kombat game to be released for the Dreamcast console.
+Mortal Kombat Gold is a 1999 fighting game developed by Eurocom and published by Midway Home Entertainment as a launch title for the Dreamcast.
+It is an updated version of 1997's Mortal Kombat 4, and was the first Mortal Kombat game to appear on a sixth-generation platform, as well as the only game in the series to be released for the Dreamcast.
 Critical reaction was mostly average due to the graphics being inferior to the arcade version, the weapons deemed boring or useless, and game-breaking bugs and glitches.

 Gameplay

 Mortal Kombat Gold's gameplay is largely based on that of Mortal Kombat 4 and includes several additional characters and stages not seen in Mortal Kombat 4, as well as a new weapon selection mechanism.
 New stages include Church, Ladder, Netherrealm and Soul Chamber.

 Characters

 Mortal Kombat Gold features the same character roster as Mortal Kombat 4, which includes Liu Kang, Jax Briggs, Sonya Blade, Johnny Cage, Sub-Zero, Reiko, Jarek, Raiden, Tanya, Scorpion, Kai, Reptile, Fujin, Shinnok, Quan Chi, sub-boss Goro, and the secret characters Noob Saibot and Meat.
-In addition, Gold also features six additional characters, Kitana, Mileena, Cyrax, Kung Lao, Baraka and secret character Sektor, who were not featured in any version of Mortal Kombat 4 but had been featured in previous installments of the franchise.
+In addition, Gold also features six additional characters, Kitana, Mileena, Cyrax, Kung Lao, Baraka and a secret character Sektor, who were not featured in any version of Mortal Kombat 4 but had been featured in previous installments of the franchise.

-Although the game's storyline is identical to that of Mortal Kombat 4, the official strategy guide for the game misprinted unused bios for the six new returning characters, causing some confusion among fans.
+Although the game's storyline is much identical to that of Mortal Kombat 4, the official strategy guide for the game misprinted unused bios for the six new returning characters, causing some confusion among fans.

 An additional character named Belokk was planned for the game, but was omitted from the finished version due to time constraints.
 However, Eurocom accidentally sent information about the character to Game Informer, and as a result, six screenshots of him were released to the public, sparking rumors about him being actually accessible somehow.